MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 > [!Note]
 >
-> If there is any change/update in login type configuration on your instance then the mobile application needs to be updated.
+> * If there is any change/update in login type configuration on your instance then the mobile application needs to be updated.

-> [!Note]
-> * To use office files in PWA in offline, we will be providing files to publish the application in Google Play store.
-> * Users can request support by raising a ticket [**Community Training Helpdesk**](https://aka.ms/cthelpdesk).
+> * Office files are accessible only in TWA.

 Please reach out to us [**via HelpDesk**](https://aka.ms/cthelpdesk) if you have any further queries.